 The glorious second coming of Evander Holyfield had manifested itself a full year previous to his rematch with Michael Moorer, but it remained for some boxing fans a happening difficult to believe in.
 Or at the very least, one they were still getting used to.
-Yes, Holyfield now held the WBA version of the world’s heavyweight championship after shocking back-to-back wins over Mike Tyson, and yet, for those of little faith, memories persisted of a boxer who, not long ago, had looked finished, an empty shell of his former “Real Deal” self.
+Yes, Holyfield now held the WBA version of the world’s heavyweight championship after shocking back-to-back wins over Mike Tyson, and yet, for those of little faith, memories persisted of a boxer who not long ago looked finished, an empty shell of his former “Real Deal” self.
 Those impressions emanated from three bouts in particular: his decision loss to Moorer in 1994; a stoppage defeat to Riddick Bowe the following year; and then a win over former middleweight Bobby Czyz in April of 1996.

 In all three matches, Holyfield performed erratically, was easy to hit, and seemed burned out, which made sense considering everything Evander had been through up to that point.
 He had absorbed tremendous punishment in his wars with Dwight Muhammad Qawi, Michael Dokes, Alex Stewart, Bert Cooper and Bowe, and besides, some did not rate this former cruiserweight champion as a full-fledged heavyweight in the first place.
-Watching him take punch after punch in his first battle with Bowe, when “Big Daddy” outweighed him by more than 30 pounds, inspired sincere concern for his welfare, and more than a few urged him to hang up the gloves.
+Watching him take punch after punch in his first battle with Bowe, when “Big Daddy” outweighed him by more than thirty pounds, inspired sincere concern for his welfare, and more than a few urged him to hang up the gloves.
 One of those was his long-time trainer Lou Duva, who walked away when Evander spurned his advice to retire.

 But then came the wholly unforeseen resurgence.
 Tyson had enjoyed a resurrection of his own after his prison term, returning to wreak havoc on the heavyweights and, after dispatching a cast of no-hopers, he elected to defend his WBA championship against “The Real Deal.”
 The notion that Holyfield was completely shot was so widespread that he opened as an astonishing 25-to-1 underdog to “Iron Mike” and some decried the bout as a dangerous mismatch.
 The Nevada State Athletic Commission even insisted Holyfield undergo a battery of extra medical tests before they would allow the fight to happen.

 Evander’s stoppage of Tyson in November of 1996 stands as one of the biggest upsets in boxing history; his win by disqualification in the rematch, the famous “Bite Fight,” will forever be one of the most controversial.
 And thus a boxer most thought fit only for retirement had transformed himself, literally and figuratively.
-His bulked-up physique and physical domination of Tyson took him from being a courageous fighter who just wasn’t big enough to dominate at heavyweight, to one who was now considered a latter-day great.
-(And for the purposes of this nostalgic exercise, we’ll set aside the possibility that steroids may have played a role in all this.)
+His bulked-up physique and physical domination of Tyson took him from being a courageous fighter who just wasn’t big enough, to one who was now considered a latter-day great.
+(And for the purposes of this nostalgic exercise, we’ll set aside the possibility that steroids may have played a role in this.)
 But for Holyfield to come all the way back and sway the skeptics, not to mention solidify his standing as the legit champion of the division despite Lennox Lewis holding the lineal and WBC titles, a rematch with southpaw Michael Moorer made a great deal of sense.

 In fact, right from the start of the rematch, the three-time champion looked livelier and sharper than he ever had against Moorer in ’94.
 Quicker, more mobile, Evander began by securing the distance he wanted, something he had managed rarely in the first meeting, while countering Moorer’s jab.
 But the most telling blow of the opening stanza was struck by the southpaw when a counter right hook briefly staggered Holyfield and he was chased to the ropes.
-That exchange set the tone for the rest of the fight as both men were more than happy to trade big punches at close range and in the second round, to the crowd’s delight, that’s exactly what they did.
+That exchange set the tone for the rest of the fight as both were more than happy to trade big punches at close range and in the second round, to the crowd’s delight, that’s exactly what they did.

 By round three, Holyfield vs Moorer II was officially a full-on heavyweight brawl as Evander countered southpaw jabs with thudding left hooks and then followed up with powerful blows to Moorer’s rather soft-looking belly.
 The vicious exchanges resulted in a clash of heads and a cut over Holyfield’s right eye, which in turn led to a quick check by the ringside physician, but that only spurred on “The Real Deal” to fight with even more urgency as he landed shots both upstairs and down.
 At the end of the round he ate a heavy left cross that appeared to stun him for a moment but Holyfield struck back with two rights of his own before the bell.